jw1401/RL-WIKI/Docs/ReinforcementLearning.md

 - Give the Policy an Entropy Bonus for better exploration

-### Soft Actor Critic
+## Soft Actor Critic

-- Max Entropy RL Method
-- Like Q Learning for Continuous Acion Spaces
+Is an maximum Entropy Reinforcement Learning Method.
+Its like Q Learning but for Continuous Acion Spaces.

-### RL Algorithm categories

-- Model-free
-- Model-based
-- On-policy
-- Off-policy

-### MISC
+# Imitation learning

+- Behavioral Cloning is one way of Imitation learning.
+This is learning by showing expert samples to the agent.

+- Curriculum learning - Learning from easy to hard tasks

+# Notes

 - Baseline algorithms (OpenAI, Uber, Berkley)
 - Reward engineering
-- Sparse reward problem
+- Sparse reward problem compared to Dense rewards
-- Dense rewards
-- Curiosity driven learning - intrinsic rewards
+- Curiosity driven learning with Intrinsic rewards
 - Inverse RL (learning a reward function)
 - Multiagent environment
 - Concurrent agent learning
-- Multiple agents

-- Meta learning
-- Learn to learn
+- Meta learning for learning to learn
 - Hierarchy learning
-- Make subtask policies and master policy

-### Imitation learning, behavioral cloning (VR, AR)

-Learning by showing samples to the agent by experts

-- Curriculum learning
-Learning from easy to hard tasks

-- Metrics
-Performance measuring
-Generalization abilities of agent
+- Metrics (Performance measuring, Generalization abilities of agent)
 - AI Safety
-Understand what the trained agent is doing and can you trust him Agent visualisation
-Agent testing
-Agent NOT HALT